TypeFox/monaco-languageclient/packages/wrapper/README.md

 ## Usage

-Monaco Editor with TypeScript language support in web worker and relying on classic mode:
+Monaco Editor with Python language support in web worker and relying on extended mode:

 ```ts
 import '@codingame/monaco-vscode-python-default-extension';